surfalytics/data-projects/async-projects/06-data-ingestion-patterns/readme.md

 - ⏳ [Snowflake trial account](https://www.coursera.org/professional-certificates/snowflake-generative-ai) (6 months free via Coursera).
 - ⏳ Docker container

-You would need AWS and Snowlfake starting week 3.
+You would need AWS and Snowflake starting week 3.

 > Tip: Use Claude Code or Cursor to accelerate development.
 They can help with AWS CLI commands to create roles, resources, and more.